compiling-to-categories/concat/README.md

 ## I get an error along the lines of "`Oops: toCcc' called`"

 The plugin works via two kinds of rewrite rules: some specified via `RULES` pragmas, in the modules `ConCat.AltCat` and `ConCat.Rebox`, and a "builtin" rule, which is Haskell code that explicitly manipulates Core, in `ConCat.Plugin`.
-An run-time error of the form "`Oops: toCcc' called`" occurs if the plugin was not able to transform away all uses of the pseudo-function `toCcc'` (which hasn't an implementation) via the rules.
+An run-time error of the form "`Oops: toCcc' called`" occurs if the plugin was not able to transform away all uses of the pseudo-function `toCcc'` (which has no implementation) via the rules.

 Therefore: